OPTIZMO™ Terms of Service

-The initial term of this Agreement shall be as set forth in the Service Request Form and/or Master Services Agreement, and/or online sign-up/web forms (the “Initial Term”).
+The initial term of this Agreement shall be as set forth in the Service Request Form, Online SUPPRESS Service Basic Signup Form, and/or Master Services Agreement, and/or online sign-up/web forms (the “Initial Term”).
 The Initial Term shall begin upon commencement of the Services to Customer.
 After the Initial Term, this Agreement shall automatically renew.

 ADDITIONALLY AFTER THE INITIAL TERM, YOU ACKNOWLEDGE, AGREE AND AUTHORIZE OPTIZMO TECHNOLOGIES, LLC TO AUTOMATICALLY BILL AND/OR CHARGE ON YOUR CREDIT CARD, WHERE APPLICABLE, FOR SUCCESSIVE TERMS OF EQUAL LENGTH AS THE INITIAL TERM, UNLESS TERMINATED OR CANCELED BY EITHER PARTY AS PROVIDED IN THIS SECTION.

 The Initial Term and all successive renewal periods shall be referred to, collectively, as the “Term”.